Information for Campsite Maintainers

 To obtain GPS and other electronic map files of the AT, campsites, and parking areas, as well as to create your own maps, visit the ATC website.

-The MATC Campsite Committee works with District Overseers and campsite maintainers to track maintenance efforts as well as coordinate larger repair and construction projects.
+The MATC Campsite Committee works with Trail Overseers and campsite maintainers to track maintenance efforts as well as coordinate larger repair and construction projects.
 The Campsite Committee has the following primary duties:

 - Prepare and maintain an inventory and 5-year plan for lean-to and campsite maintenance, repair, and replacement

 - Evaluate the need and appropriateness of existing and new campsites

-- Maintain standards and guidelines for lean-tos, privies, and related campsite facilities
+- Maintain standards and guidelines for privies, lean-to and related campsite facilities

 - Oversee campsite maintainers

 The current Campsite Committee members are as follows.
-Please feel free to contact any of us or your District Overseer with questions or concerns.
+Please feel free to contact any of us or your Trail District Overseer with questions or concerns.